Student Rights and Responsibilities: A Code of Student Behavior

-- The University representative and accused may summarize evidence and testimony through closing statements.
+- The University representative and accused student may summarize evidence and testimony through closing statements.

 - Students will be notified of the outcome in writing by the chairperson of the board.
 Any sanctions associated with the outcome will be included in the written notification.
 Additionally, the appeals process will be outlined and included in this notification.

-No member of the hearing board or no conduct officer who has a conflicting interest in a particular case may conduct a conduct hearing for said situation.
-Hearing board members and conduct officers with conflicting interests must recuse themselves from the proceedings.
-Either the student or the complainant may challenge a member of the hearing board or a conduct officer in writing with the Dean of Students.
-In cases where the Dean of Students’ involvement is questioned, the challenge would be forwarded to the Vice President for Student Affairs.
+No member of the hearing board or no hearing officer who has a conflicting interest in a particular case may conduct an academic integrity hearing for said situation.
+Hearing board members and hearing officers with conflicting interests must recuse themselves from the proceedings.
+Either the student or the complainant may challenge a member of the hearing board or a hearing officer in writing with the Provost’s Office.

 - Charges Dropped: If the alleged conflicts prove to be unfounded, no action will be taken against the student.
 All written materials will be retained for a minimum of seven years and then destroyed.